rickmanley-nc/laptop-configure/README.md

 Red Hat, the Shadowman logo, Ansible, and Ansible Tower are trademarks or registered trademarks of Red Hat, Inc. or its subsidiaries in the United States and other countries.

-All other parts of Ansible Lightbulb are made available under the terms of the [MIT License](LICENSE).
+All other parts of this project are made available under the terms of the [MIT License](LICENSE).